Yehudah Jacobs: Biography

-Jacobs was born about 1935 to Rabbi Asher and Esther Jacobs in Cologne, Germany.
+Jacobs was born c.
+1935 to Rabbi Asher and Esther Jacobs in Cologne, Germany.
 He studied in Beth Medrash Govoha in Lakewood Township, New Jersey starting in the late 1950s under Rabbi Aharon Kotler.
 He married his first wife, Ruthie, and they settled in Lakewood.
-He soon was appointed the mashgiach of Beth Medrash Govoha alongside Rabbi Nosson Meir Wachtfogel, a position he held for many years.
+He was soon appointed the mashgiach of Beth Medrash Govoha alongside Rabbi Nosson Meir Wachtfogel, a position he held for many years.
 After his first wife died (c.
-1985), Rabbi Jacobs married his second wife, Esther.
+1985), Jacobs married his second wife, Esther.
 In 2010, he moved to Israel, where he stayed for a few years, all the while keeping up with the Lakewood Yeshiva.
 He later returned to Lakewood.

 On April 27, 2020, he died of COVID-19 in Lakewood.